Leodis V. McDaniel High School: Curriculum

 McDaniel High School offers a full range of college preparatory core content classes as well as unique elective options in the areas of mathematics, performing & visual arts, science, social science, psychology, craftsmanship, and world languages.
 Students may challenge themselves by enrolling in Advanced Placement and dual credit courses.
 The latter are taught by McDaniel faculty who work in partnership with Portland Community College.

 Athletics

-McDaniel High School athletic teams compete in the OSAA 6A-1 Portland Interscholastic League, the highest division and league in the OSAA.
+McDaniel High School athletic teams compete in the OSAA 6A-1 Portland Interscholastic League, 6A being the highest division in the OSAA.